Introduction

 Students should be aware that:

-• there are a few categories of accommodations colleges don’t have to provide (See Step 7 of my book to learn more about this)
+• there are a few categories of accommodations colleges don’t have to provide (See Step 1 of my book to learn more about this)

 • colleges can’t charge students for disability accommodations.
 For instance, if students are found eligible to take exams in a room with fewer distractions, there won’t be a fee to do this

 • colleges can charge for services they’re not required to provide.
 For instance, they don’t have to provide appointments with a learning disabilities specialist or allow them to have one-on-one tutoring in the academic support center if the policy is one tutor for five students at a time.
 (Some colleges offer supports that aren’t required through structured, fee-based programs.
-Learn more in these posts or in Step 5 of my book)
+Learn more in these posts and even more in Step 5 of my book)

 • accommodations start from the moment they are approved.
 Students who wait to register don’t get a “do-over” for any grades they’ve already earned